Nyakkon/Simulator-CLI/Document/Error/Code.md

 - Invalid escape sequences: Use raw strings for paths to avoid warnings.

 ## Contact
-For any issues or support, please contact the development team at support@qoreapp.com.
+For any issues or support, please contact the development team at admin@wibu.me.

 ```